molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

 ### Preparing lots of hot water

 If you have a second coffee maker or other heat-resistant repository available, you can heat up some hot water in the kettle, store the hot water in the second coffee maker, and then heat up some more hot water (repeating the process to fill up the second coffee maker with hot water as necessary).
 This way, you can have a lot of hot water ready at once.
 This helps if a lot of people in the course really like tea or hot chocolate, since it alleviates the need for people to go refill the hot water kettle.

+In 2026, there is not a second coffee maker, but there are three hot water kettles which allow for the bulk production of hot water.
+I found that only some hot water was wanted during the day, so the metal kettle was enough.
+However, around the night session, I used both the white kettle and the metal one, periodically filling both to keep up with demand.
+The metal kettle is great because it can be put on a keep warm mode that only resets in around an hour orr so.
+However, the white kettle does not keep warm, so you just have to periodically turn it on to keep it warm.

 ## Conclusion